tammynpm/tammynpm.github.io/content/_index.md

 I'm a hobbyist CTF player with SavedByTheShell Team.

-I like exploring cities, or sitting at home and binge-watching movies (I can bet on any Tom Cruise's movie any day of the week!).

 My superpower is killing the mood.
 My sense of humor is a bit dry, so if I say something awkward, just know I'm probably judging myself more than you are.

 You can find me on Linkedin, Spotify, and GitHub of course!